-REFERRING NEW USHER CANDIDATES
+REFERRING NEW VOLUNTEER CANDIDATES

-We cannot do what we do without the generous service of our volunteer ushers.
-(Thank you!)

-For the past 15 years or more, we have kept our usher roster populated without any active recruitment efforts.
-Word of mouth from current ushers is, by far, our most fruitful means of finding new volunteer candidates.
-If you know anyone who would like to join our Volunteer Usher Program, please invite them to email Trent Wolfred, House Manager, at twolfred@ppt.org.
-(No phone calls, please.)
-In that correspondence, they should include their full name(s) and contact information, and any scheduling preferences they may have.
+We cannot do what we do without the generous service of our volunteers (Thank you!)
+For the past 15 years or more, we have kept our volunteer roster populated without any active recruitment efforts.
+Word of mouth from current volunteers is our most fruitful means of finding new volunteer candidates.
+If you know anyone who would like to join our Volunteer Program, please invite them to visit our Volunteer page at PPT.org/volunteer or email Jamie Dawson, House Manager, at idawson@ppt.org (No phone calls, please).

-We typically only add new ushers to our roster in August, just prior to the start of each new season.
-Occasionally, we'll find ourselves with a need for more ushers in the middle of a season and may do a round of new usher placement in the winter, as well.
-As long as a candidate has reached out via email, they will be contacted the next time we're adding new ushers.
-However, they should be aware that it will often be a number of months before they hear from us.
+We typically only add new volunteers to our roster in August, prior to the start of each season.
+Occasionally, we need more volunteers during the season and will add them on an as-needed basis.
+As long as a candidate has reached out via email, they will be contacted the next time we add new volunteers.
+However, they should be aware that months may go by before they hear from us.